writer | director | filmmaker | musician

 MUSIC & SONGWRITING

-Paula writes and records music with her husband, Richard Duguay at their home studio, Into the Black.
-Together with Tara Samuel they created the children's album Be Who You Are (listen below!), written as a 21st century homage to the 1970s seminal kids' album Free to be You & Me.
+I write and record music with my husband, Richard Duguay at our home studio, Into the Black.
+Together with Tara Samuel we created the children's album Be Who You Are (listen below!), written as a 21st century homage to the 1970s seminal kids' album Free to be You & Me.
 It teaches character building to kids - emphasizing empathy & critical thinking.
-Paula wrote the protest song "We're the 99%" in response to the Occupy Wall St. movement in 2011, which became a union anthem for OPSEU Canada with altered lyrics.
-Paula sings and plays guitar and drums, and fronted rock bands Sticky Rice and Fuck Y'all back in the day.
+I wrote the protest song "We're the 99%" in response to the Occupy Wall St. movement in 2011, which became a union anthem for OPSEU Canada with altered lyrics.
+I sing and play guitar and drums, and fronted rock bands Sticky Rice and Fuck Y'all back in the day.

-Paula has been creating lino cut prints for most of her life, including trees and flowers, people and text.
-Her lino cuts illustrate the Be Who You Are children's album, and are owned by some of the most interesting people in the world.
-You can visit her Etsy shop to see more work.
+I have been creating lino cut prints for most of my life, including trees and flowers, people and text.
+My lino cuts illustrate the Be Who You Are children's album, and are owned by some of the most interesting people in the world.
+You can visit my Etsy shop to see more work.